ravenac95/virtstrap/docs/vefile.rst

       MY_BIN_DIR_STORAGE: "$BIN_DIR/storage"

 Depending on your project, arbitrary environment variables can be a really powerful tool.
-Please note, however, it these environment variables can only be accessed when using a virtual environment.
+Please note, however, these environment variables can only be accessed when using a virtual environment.
 Outside of that context it's not going to work (yet?)